 - A25.
 The figure here should be the monthly amount paid to the bank or mortgage company.
-If taxes and/or insurance are part of the payment, be sure A21-A22 and A29-A30 are consistent with this. - A26-27.
+If taxes and/or insurance are part of the payment, be sure A21-A22 and A29-A30 are consistent with this. - A25a/A25b.
+Interest Rate is collected in whole number plus fraction percentage. - A26-27.
 This information is asked of all FUs with a mortgage, but is especially helpful when A24 or A25 is missing.
 Note that A27 asks the number of years from now. - A28.
 A second mortgage may also be a land contract, deed of trust, home equity loan, home improvement loan, etc. Again, it must be a loan secured by the property. - A29-30.
 Sometimes the payment mentioned at A25 includes taxes and/or insurance amounts.
 These questions tell us whether this is the case. - A31.
 If rent is paid irregularly on a "pay as I can" basis, obtain R's best estimate of total annual amount paid in rent.
 For whatever amount given, be sure you indicate the appropriate time period.
 If rent is free, A31=0, then this FU NEITHER OWNS NOR RENTS.
 Use [PgUp] to go back and change A19 to 8 NEITHER, then proceed to A36. - A32.
-We mean completely furnished-chairs, tables, beds, etc.-not just stove and refrigerator.
-"Completely furnished" need not include bed linens, dishes, etc. If the HU is only partially furnished-a table or a couple of chairs-select NO. - A34.
 We want to know if this dwelling unit is part of a low-income housing project or subdivision where the local, state or federal government owns or subsidizes the properties to keep housing costs down.
 Do not include "student housing" (i.e., dormitory or family housing owned by a state university or college).
-Our focus here is government housing assistance for low-income families. - A35.
+Our focus here is government housing assistance for low-income families. - A33.
 "Lower rent" here means a government program is paying only part of the rent, either to the landlord or to the family.
 We just want government rent assistance, not that from church or other charity.
-Government help with heating costs only doesn't go here, it belongs in A18.
+Government help with heating costs only doesn't go here, it belongs in A46/A46a.
 If the government helps with rent and rent includes heat, select YES.

 If the government pays all of the rent, select FU NEITHER OWNS NOR RENTS at A19.
-Use [PgUp] to go back and change A19 to 8 - NEITHER and proceed to A36.
+Use [PgUp] to go back and change A19 to 8 - NEITHER and proceed to A34.

-A36.
+A34.
 Listen very carefully to R's answer and keep the idea of the FU in mind.